Yurt review: glamping at Sweetwater Creek State Park in Atlanta

 Overnight in one of Sweetwater Creek State Park's new, modern yurts for a great multi-day outdoor adventure near Atlanta.
 Part tent, part cabin, a yurt offers the adventure of tent camping with the comfort of real beds, furniture and hardwood floors.

-Sitting on the shores of Sparks Reservoir, the new Sweetwater Creek State Park yurt village nestles ten beautiful, newly constructed yurts into a maturing forest with glassy water views.
+On the shores of Sparks Reservoir, the new Sweetwater Creek State Park yurt village nestles ten beautiful, newly constructed yurts into a maturing forest with glassy water views.
 These timber and canvas structures sleep six and feature huge decks, electricity, clean restrooms, individual fire pits, charcoal grills and picnic tables.
 They’re a great place for family-friendly fun, and a great way to get outdoors and camp, with a lot of amenities (and without the hassle of setting up a tent).

 Located minutes from Atlanta’s I-285 perimeter, Sweetwater Creek State Park has long been one of our favorite destinations for outdoor adventure close to the city.
 With miles of gorgeous hiking trails, beautiful lake views, great places to picnic, and kayaks and canoes for rent, Sweetwater Creek offers a ton of outdoor fun without a long drive to the North Georgia mountains.
 And with Sweetwater Creek’s new yurts, the options for a local Atlanta adventure at the park just got better.